iitsunil/self-projects/Snakes and Ladders/readme.md

+•	Developed a classic Snakes and Ladders multiplayer game in python by importing random module
+•	Applied all rules of the snake and Ladders game where players can roll the dice in their own turn

 # Rules to play Snakes and Ladders Game
 1. Board is a grid of 10*10 grid of 100 squares
 2. Played by 2, 3 or 4 players